paolodenti/telegram-logback/README.md

 The `botToken` and `chatId` must be replaced with real values, **do not use the above values**.

-The appender is intented to be used sparingly, just for critical errors because of the inherently low speed of http connection needed to send telegrams.
+The appender is intended to be used sparingly, just for critical errors because of the inherently low speed of http connection needed to send telegrams.

 Additional optional properties are